 As the terms of reference of the National Salmon Commission now require assessments for each ecosystem (i.e. each river), information for individual rivers (e.g. fish counts, in-river catch etc.) is required to form the basis of the catch advice.
-The available data used in the present assessment and catch advice are shown in (Appendix VIII) in this report.
 While information is lacking for many rivers, this is being rectified by active programmes of monitoring (counters and electrofishing) and efforts to improve the quality and quantity of catch returns (i.e. logbooks) from anglers.

-Despite the recent reduced fisheries exploitation on stocks and small improvements in the number of rivers meeting Conservation Limits, only 60 1SW stocks and 12 MSW stocks are considered to be meeting biologically based Conservation Limits with 80 1SW stocks and 4 MSW stocks considered to be below these Conservation Limits.
+Despite the recent reduced fisheries exploitation on stocks and small improvements in the number of rivers meeting Conservation Limits, only 58 1SW stocks and 13 MSW stocks are considered to be meeting biologically based Conservation Limits with 83 1SW stocks and 3 MSW stocks considered to be below these Conservation Limits.

 Marine survival is presently the lowest it has been since the National Coded Wire Tagging Programme for Salmon commenced in 1980 and probably since the 1970's based on a longer time series of information available for the Burrishoole salmon census index site.
-While there are indications that the 1970's and 1980's were a period of unusually high salmon abundance (Boylan and Adams, 2006 for River Foyle catch data from the early 1900's), recent stock forecasts (Appendix VII, ICES advice to NASCO) indicates that this low stock situation will prevail at least until 2015.
+While there are indications that the 1970's and 1980's were a period of unusually high salmon abundance (Boylan and Adams, 2006 for River Foyle catch data from the early 1900's), recent stock forecasts (Appendix II, ICES advice to NASCO) indicates that this low stock situation will prevail at least until 2015.
 Given the current levels of poor survival, the expectation of large catches is unrealistic at present and priority should be given to conservation objectives rather than catch increases until there is a noticeable improvement in stock size.